craighewetson/rsocket-rpc/Readme.md

 # Ping Pong Service
-This is a basic project to demonstrate the capabilities of:
+This is a project to demonstrate the capabilities of:
 * RSocket RPC
 * (more to come, see roadmap section)

+# RSocket RPC IDL Background
+RSocket RPC (like gRPC) uses protocol buffers as the Interface Definition Language (IDL) for describing both the service interface and the structure of the payload messages.

+This IDL is essentially text and is shared by communicating parties (client, server etc) and using RSocket RPC libraries the client and server can be generated in various programming languages.
+Java being the one that was chosen for this project.

+See src/main/proto/Service.proto

 # Building
 ./gradlew clean build